cctry/watermark/README.md

 #### Description

-This program is designed to add water marks to pictures.
+This program is designed to add water marks to pictures and use RSA encryption-decryption pair to exam or extract

 #### Dependency